-The real estate industry is continuously growing and has been for many years now, especially in a big country like the United States or Canada.
-Millions of real estate deals are taking place every day, and tens of millions of listings need to be monitored and moderated in one way or another.
-This is where the MLS comes in, and we’ll explain in this article everything about Multiple Listing Service.
+The real estate industry has been continuously growing for many years, especially in big countries like the United States and Canada.
+Millions of real estate deals occur daily, and tens of millions of listings need to be monitored and moderated in one way or another.
+This is where the MLS comes in, and we’ll explain everything about Multiple Listing Services in this article.

 What is MLS?

 The MLS or Multiple Listing Service is an association that provides authorized property information within a defined region or state.
 An MLS provider offers a gateway to trustworthy and accurate real estate information.
 Most MLSs within the US will cover an area supervised by a Board of Realtors, a realtor’s committee, or a Realtors Association.

 All MLSs strive to provide valid real estate data within a specific region, thus eliminating the possibility of distorted information.

 Multiple Listing Services achieve these goals by implementing strict data protection regulations.
 Only licensed real estate agents and realtors have access to IDX listings.

 How Many MLSs Are There in the United States?

 The specific number of MLSs fluctuates from year to year since new ones appear in certain areas while other MLSs merge.
 That being said, around 900 Multiple Listing Services are distributed nationwide.
 If you think that’s a lot, you may be right, but there is a reason as to why there are so many MLSs spread across the US.